Ferdousfrd/meme-generator/README.md

 ## Technologies Used

 - **React**: A JavaScript library for building user interfaces.
+- **React-hooks**: useState, useEffect, useId for maintaining the appliction.
 - **html-to-image**: A library used to convert HTML elements into image formats.
 - **CSS**: For styling the application.